dripflux/droboShellScripts/README.md

   - Drobo's are not intended to be used for heavy computation
   - Drobo's are not intended to be used as development workstations
 - Apply [secure design principles](https://web.mit.edu/Saltzer/www/publications/protection/Basic.html)
-  - Apply Priciple of Least Privilege &mdash; don't elevate to `root` when you don't need to
+  - Apply Principle of Least Privilege &mdash; don't elevate to `root` when you don't need to

 Drobo products are targeted for small office, home office, and individual professionals (<cite>[Drobo](https://www.drobo.com/), retrieved 11 May 2020</cite>).
 Drobo's are designed to be file servers, specifically SMB.